 From training to equipment choices, preparing for bowling competition is extensive.
-What fuels your body matters and it will affect your bowling performance negatively or positively.
+What fuels your body matters and will affect your bowling performance either negatively or positively.

-In this free video Scott Pohl, owner of On Track Pro Shop, gives food recommendations and warns of foods to avoid with the goal of helping increase energy and stamina.
+In this free video, Scott Pohl, owner of On Track Pro Shop, provides food recommendations and warns of foods to avoid to help increase energy and stamina.

 If you are bowling a long format tournament, eating pasta the night before is the way to go.
 This will raise energy levels the day of and help you rest the night before.

 On the day of the event, salads are always a good choice and can be found on most bowling centers’ menus.
 Sandwiches with lunch meat are another good option.
 Try to avoid the add-ons and stick with the basics.